Soumya007-developer/Winter-Research-VIT/README.md

 Able to implement models given a basic task like digit or object recognition.
 Implementation of Kalman Filter for object tracking.

-Knowledge of basic git to understand the workflow.
+Knowledge of basic git to understand the workflow is essential.

-Anyone who has a good knowledge of python, but not computer vision,will also be suitable if gradual learning is done.
+Anyone who has a good knowledge of python, but not computer vision, will also be suitable if gradual learning is done.

-TECH STACK
+TECH STACK(To be used):

 Tensorflow and Keras framework for Deep learning.
 Computer Vision for Image processing.